if1live/VRTK/Assets/VRTK/Documentation/API.md

 ### Overview

-Move In Place allows the user to move the play area by calculating the y-movement of the user's headset and/or controllers.
-The user is propelled forward the more they are moving.
-This simulates moving in game by moving in real life.
+Moves the SDK Camera Rig based on the motion of the headset and/or the controllers.
+Attempts to recreate the concept of physically walking on the spot to create scene movement.

   > This locomotion method is based on Immersive Movement, originally created by Highsight.
 Thanks to KJack (author of Arm Swinger) for additional work.

+**Optional Components:**
+ * `VRTK_BodyPhysics` - A Body Physics script to help determine potential collisions in the moving direction and prevent collision tunnelling.

+**Script Usage:**
+ * Place the `VRTK_MoveInPlace` script on any active scene GameObject.

+**Script Dependencies:**
+ * The Controller Events script on the controller Script Alias to determine when the engage button is pressed.

 ### Inspector Parameters

- * **Left Controller:** If this is checked then the left controller touchpad will be enabled to move the play area.
+ * **Left Controller:** If this is checked then the left controller engage button will be enabled to move the play area.
- * **Right Controller:** If this is checked then the right controller touchpad will be enabled to move the play area.
+ * **Right Controller:** If this is checked then the right controller engage button will be enabled to move the play area.
- * **Engage Button:** Select which button to hold to engage Move In Place.
+ * **Engage Button:** The button to press to activate the movement.
- * **Control Options:** Select which trackables are used to determine movement.
+ * **Control Options:** The device to determine the movement paramters from.
- * **Direction Method:** How the user's movement direction will be determined.
-The Gaze method tends to lead to the least motion sickness.
-Smart decoupling is still a Work In Progress.
+ * **Direction Method:** The method in which to determine the direction of forward movement.
- * **Speed Scale:** Lower to decrease speed, raise to increase.
+ * **Speed Scale:** The speed in which to move the play area.
- * **Max Speed:** The max speed the user can move in game units.
+ * **Max Speed:** The maximun speed in game units.
 (If 0 or less, max speed is uncapped)
- * **Deceleration:** The speed in which the play area slows down to a complete stop when the user is no longer pressing the engage button.
+ * **Deceleration:** The speed in which the play area slows down to a complete stop when the engage button is released.
 This deceleration effect can ease any motion sickness that may be suffered.
- * **Falling Deceleration:** The speed in which the play area slows down to a complete stop when the user is falling.
+ * **Falling Deceleration:** The speed in which the play area slows down to a complete stop when falling is occuring.
  * **Smart Decouple Threshold:** The degree threshold that all tracked objects (controllers, headset) must be within to change direction when using the Smart Decoupling Direction Method.
  * **Sensitivity:** The maximum amount of movement required to register in the virtual world.
 Decreasing this will increase acceleration, and vice versa.
  * **Body Physics:** An optional Body Physics script to check for potential collisions in the moving direction.
 If any potential collision is found then the move will not take place.
 This can help reduce collision tunnelling.

 ### Class Variables

- * `public enum ControlOptions` - Options for testing if a play space fall is valid.
+ * `public enum ControlOptions` - Valid control options
    * `HeadsetAndControllers` - Track both headset and controllers for movement calculations.
    * `ControllersOnly` - Track only the controllers for movement calculations.
    * `HeadsetOnly` - Track only headset for movement caluclations.
- * `public enum DirectionalMethod` - Options for which method is used to determine player direction while moving.
+ * `public enum DirectionalMethod` - Options for which method is used to determine direction while moving.
-   * `Gaze` - Player will always move in the direction they are currently looking.
+   * `Gaze` - Will always move in the direction they are currently looking.
-   * `ControllerRotation` - Player will move in the direction that the controllers are pointing (averaged).
+   * `ControllerRotation` - Will move in the direction that the controllers are pointing (averaged).
-   * `DumbDecoupling` - Player will move in the direction they were first looking when they engaged Move In Place.
+   * `DumbDecoupling` - Will move in the direction they were first looking when they engaged Move In Place.
-   * `SmartDecoupling` - Player will move in the direction they are looking only if their headset point the same direction as their controllers.
+   * `SmartDecoupling` - Will move in the direction they are looking only if their headset point the same direction as their controllers.
-   * `EngageControllerRotationOnly` - Player will move in the direction that the controller with the engage button pressed is pointing.
+   * `EngageControllerRotationOnly` - Will move in the direction that the controller with the engage button pressed is pointing.
-   * `LeftControllerRotationOnly` - Player will move in the direction that the left controller is pointing.
+   * `LeftControllerRotationOnly` - Will move in the direction that the left controller is pointing.
-   * `RightControllerRotationOnly` - Player will move in the direction that the right controller is pointing.
+   * `RightControllerRotationOnly` - Will move in the direction that the right controller is pointing.

 ### Class Methods